Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Abstract

 \section{Abstract}

 Interactive computational notebooks (e.g., \Jupyternbs) are widely used in machine learning engineering (MLE) to program and share end-to-end pipelines, from data preparation to model training and evaluation.
-However, \emph{environment erosion}---the rapid evolution of hardware and software ecosystems for machine learning---has rendered many published MLE \nbs \nonreproducible in contemporary environments, hindering code reuse and scientific progress.
-To quantify this gap, we study \NumNotebookAll \nbs mined from \NumCompetition popular \Kaggle competitions: only \BaselineReproducibility remain \reproducible today.
-Crucially, we find that \envbackporting, i.e., downgrading dependencies to match the submission time, does not improve \reproducibility but rather introduces additional failure modes.
+However, \emph{environmental erosion}---the rapid evolution of hardware and software ecosystems for machine learning---has rendered many published MLE \nbs \nonreproducible in contemporary environments, hindering code reuse and scientific progress.
+To quantify this gap, we study \NumNotebookAll \nbs selected from \NumCompetition popular \Kaggle competitions: only \BaselineReproducibility remain \reproducible today.
+Crucially, we find that \envbackporting, i.e., downgrading dependencies to match the submission time, does not improve \reproducibility (decreased to \BackportReproducibility) but rather introduces additional failure modes.